orjangj/cookbook/security/secure_boot.md

 embedded system from low-level malware and being seized by an adversary.
 Nearly every embedded system requires some level of security to ensure the device cannot be easily compromised or tampered with.
-This is especially true with the prolifiration of Internet of Things (IoT) where applications are migrating to edge devices.
-The precense of low-level malware may allow adversaries to steal intellectual property and sensitive data, gain unauthorized access to other inter-connected systems, or disrupt business-critical operations.
+This is especially true with the proliferation of Internet of Things (IoT) where applications are migrating to edge devices.
+The presence of low-level malware may allow adversaries to steal intellectual property and sensitive data, gain unauthorized access to other inter-connected systems, or disrupt business-critical operations.